The tallest attraction at Busch Gardens Tampa, Falcon’s Fury is a drop tower that stands at 335 feet in the Pantopia section of the park.

 Falcon’s Fury was featured on an episode of Bert the Conqueror that debuted on Travel Channel on June 21, 2016.

 In the summer of 2018, Falcon’s Fury went down for an unannounced refurbishment, from the beginning of July through August 18, reopening on August 19, 2018.
-While the park did not give details on the reason for the closure, several park ambassadors indicated a lightning strike was the cause of the extended downtime.
+While the park did not give details on the reason for the closure, several park ambassadors indicated to guests a lightning strike was the cause of the extended downtime.

 Additional details and images on Falcon’s Fury will be added in the future.